pyxem/pyxem/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyCrystEM's documentation!
+Welcome to pyXem's documentation!
 =====================================

-PyCrystEM (Python Crystallographic Electron Microscopy) is an open-source Python library for crystallographic electron microscopy.
+pyXem (Python Crystallographic Electron Microscopy) is an open-source Python library for crystallographic electron microscopy.

-PyCrystEM builds on the tools for multi-dimensional data analysis provided by the HyperSpy library for treatment of experimental electron diffraction data and tools for atomic structure manipulation provided by the PyMatGen library.
+pyXem builds on the tools for multi-dimensional data analysis provided by the HyperSpy library for treatment of experimental electron diffraction data and tools for atomic structure manipulation provided by the PyMatGen library.

-PyCrystEM is released under the GPL v3 license.
+pyXem is released under the GPL v3 license.

 This version is currently under construction.